See the Story Index for Wael Abdelgawad’s other stories.

 A shaheed?
 I thought bitterly.
 Is that what we’re calling it now?
 Well, Red saved my life, so maybe he was indeed a shaheed.
 Maybe his niyyah was pure in that moment.
 Allahu ‘alam.

+So Abdus-Samad was talking about the past.
 This development worried me, partly for my own sake but mostly for the Imam’s.
 It surprised me to realize that I genuinely cared about him.
 It also bothered me.
 I wanted to be free of the past.
 These connections felt like hands rising out of a swamp, gripping my ankles, trying to pull me down.

 The Hamhock was easy enough to find.
 It had a neon sign of a pig sitting in an armchair with an apple in its mouth and a martini glass in its hand, or hoof, or whatever.
 The sign flashed on and off every few seconds.
 I imagined my own life turning rhythmically on and off.
 What a nightmare that would be.
 I kind of felt sorry for the pig.